leozhangcs/leozhangcs.github.io/_pages/CFP/AI-HDR-Adv.md

   - A **Master's** or **Honours** degree in **Computer Science, Software Engineering, Mathematics** or **Cybersecurity**.
   - Applicants must have completed a substantial research project, equivalent to one year's work at the Honours level, or a **Master's by research degree**, or at least 25% research component during a Master’s coursework degree to meet the University's requirement.
   - The research component must have been assessed individually with a **High Distinction (H1)** grade (80–100%).
-- **Strong background** in mathematics, data structures, algorithms, databases, and computer networks.
+- **Strong skills/knowledge** in python, mathematics, data structures, algorithms, databases, and computer networks.
 - Must meet Griffith University’s **English language proficiency requirements**.
 For details, visit: [English Language Requirements](https://www.griffith.edu.au/apply/international/understanding-entry-requirements).
 - An overall **H1 grade (80–100%)** in your Honours or Master's degree.
 - Have publications in refereed conferences or journals is a bonus.